A Final Homage to Kliff Kingsbury

 Imagine if...

-For the first time in his college and NFL career as a head coach, Kliff Kingsbury ever becomes the offensive play caller for a team that has a venerable DC like the Chiefs’ Steve Spagnuolo and a top 10 defense to rely on in close games.
+If for the first time in his college and NFL career as a head coach, Kliff Kingsbury ever becomes the offensive play caller for a team that has a venerable DC like the Chiefs’ Steve Spagnuolo and a top 10 defense to rely on in close games, he could thrive.

 At Texas Tech, Kliff’s major problem was recruiting and “keeping up with the Joneses” in the Big 12.
 With the Cardinals in Kliff two losing seasons he was saddled with one the NFL’s worst defense (#32 in total yards given up in 2019 and #31 in points per game surrender in 2022) .
 Think of how that impacted the Cardinals’ chances to win, especially in all of the close games —- which there were many of.